 - How we identify and support children's learning and development needs

-By using the early years outcomes it become apparent quickly where a child may need help and gives examples and ideas on how to help children.
+By using the early years outcomes it becomes apparent quickly where a child may need help and gives examples and ideas on how to help children.

 - Links we have to other agencies

-I am aware of how to get in touch with different agencies via Family information services, my network coordinator.
+I am aware of how to get in touch with different agencies via Family information services and my network coordinator.

 - How we support children transferring to school

 This is an individual thing that would be sorted between the parents/carers, school and me.
-I do learning journeys for the children which shows how each child progresses in my setting, which should give the school a good starting point.
+I do trackers for the children which shows how each child progresses in my setting, which should give the school a good starting point.
 I am happy to work with the school and families to help each child.
 The children are taught skills for them to become school ready, helping the children to become confident and independent.

 Learning and development